00svd00/Bloody.NET/README.md

 # Bloody.NET
-A dotnet library to control Bloody B930 keyboard, forked from Vulcan.NET
+A dotnet library to control Bloody B930 keyboard, forked from Vulcan.NET Added support for B810r and B975.
+Seems that bloody KB have two ProductID:
+0xFA44 - for TKL keyboards
+0xFA10 - for Full-sized keyboards
+So for now it may support ALL bloody keyboards

 RGB Packet Structure:
 - All packets sent to the keyboard which involve anything to do with rgb are 64 bytes long.